Skip to content

 The East Window of Little Malvern Priory

-The glazing of the east window of Little Malvern Priory is an outstanding monument of English late medieval glass painting in both its imagery and craftsmanship.
-Depicted are the family of Edward IV and Elizabeth Woodville, including the future Edward V, on of the princes in the Tower.
-Together with the ‘Royal’ window in Canterbury Cathedral, the Little Malvern glass in the only surviving monumental representation of the key Yorkist personalities in English 15th century history.
-The patron, Bishop William Alcock, was Chancellor of England and president of the royal council, so the window can be located in the highest circles.
-The glass is rich in colour and exhibits a standard or technical virtuosity appropriate for its regal subject matter.
+“The glazing of the east window of Little Malvern Priory is an outstanding monument of English late medieval glass painting in both its imagery and craftsmanship.
+Depicted are the family of Edward IV and Elizabeth Woodville, including the future Edward V, one of ‘the Princes in the Tower.’
+It is one of the few surviving monumental representations of the key Yorkist personalities in English 15th-century history.
+The patron, Bishop William Alcock, was Chancellor of England and President of the Royal Council, so the window can be located in the highest circles.
+The glass is rich in colour and exhibits a standard of technical virtuosity appropriate for its regal subject matter.
 It represents the top level of English glass-painting.
-The Window can be firmly dated (itself a rarity) to 1480-2 and it is by a Malvern workshop headed by Richard Twygge and Thomas Woodshawe, which executed some of the most important glazing commissions carried out between the 1480’s and the early 16th century.
-Including the Great Malvern ‘Magnificat’ window, Tattershall College (Lincs) and Westminster Abbey nave.
+The window can be firmly dated (itself a rarity) to 1480-1482 and it is by a Malvern workshop headed by Richard Twygge and Thomas Woodshawe, which executed some of the most important glazing commissions carried out between the 1480s and the early 16th-century, including the Great Malvern Priory ‘Magnificat’ window, Tattershall College (Lincs.) and Westminster Abbey nave.

 Close-up of the lower frames of the East Window